 The basic format of a balance sheet is set up with two parts: what your business owns (assets) on the left side and what your business owes (liabilities) and the value of a business to its owners (owner’s equity) on the right side.
 It can also be formatted with the asset section on top and the liabilities and owner’s equity on the bottom.

 The assets section of the balance sheet normally presents assets in the order that they will be converted into cash or used in operations.
 With current assets (assets that can usually convert to cash within one year) listed first; then long-term assets (assets that convert to cash past one year.

-So with that format in mind…cash is presented first, followed by supplies, prepaid insurance, and other current assets.
+So with that format in mind…cash is presented first, followed by supplies, prepaid rent, and other current assets.
 Then the assets of a more permanent nature are listed next, such as land, buildings, and equipment.

 The liabilities and owner’s equity section of the accounting balance sheet is usually presented with liabilities first with each liability listed in the order that the liabilities will be paid off.